SarthakMakhija/tech-lessons/_posts/2020-04-18-aws-lambda-a-virtual-podcast.md

 ### What is AWS Lambda Cold Start

-<span class="me">Me></span> Hernandez, since a lambda function is not always running, does it add to the response time of a request?
+<span class="me">Me></span> Hernandez, since a lambda function is not always running, does it increase the response time of a request?

 <span class="hernandez">Hernandez></span> Yes, when running a serverless function, it will stay active as long as it is running.
 After a period of inactivity, AWS  will drop the container that is running your function which makes your function inactive and this is called as cold state.

-<b>Cold start</b> happens when you execute an inactive function and this delay comes from AWS provisioning your selected runtime container and then run your function.
+<b>Cold start</b> happens when you execute an inactive function and this delay comes from AWS provisioning your selected runtime container and then running your function.

 <span class="me">Me></span> Is there a way to avoid cold start?

 <span class="hernandez">Hernandez></span> Yes.
 Recently, AWS introduced <b>Provisioned Concurrency</b> which is designed to keep your functions <b>initialized</b> and ready to respond in double-digit milliseconds at the scale you need.
 Provisioned concurrency adds pricing dimension though.

-You can turn it ON/OFF from AWS console or CloudFormation.
+You can turn it ON/OFF from AWS console or CloudFormation template.

 <span class="me">Me></span> Thank you Hernandez.

 <blockquote class="wp-block-quote">
-    <p>Cold start happens when you execute an inactive function and this delay comes from AWS provisioning your selected runtime container and then running your function.</p>
+    <p>Cold start happens when you execute an inactive function and this delay comes from AWS provisioning your selected runtime container and then running your function.
+You should check Provisioned Concurrency for keeping your functions initialized.</p>
 </blockquote>

 <p style="text-align:center"><strong>. . . </strong></p>